Where are they now? The England U21s from new Wembley’s 1st game

 Richardson is another who had returned to the Under-21s after flirting with the senior side, and even played and scored for his country against the United States in 2005.

 However, a move from Manchester United to Sunderland in the summer of 2007 was not enough to revive his England chances.

-The midielder has been without a club since leaving Cardiff City in 2016 and was last seen on trial with Tony Adams’ Granada the following year.
+The midfielder never played for a club again after leaving Cardiff City in 2016 and was last seen on trial with Tony Adams’ Granada the following year.
+He is now retired.

-Routledge played for seven different clubs between 2005 and 2011 but has stuck it out with Swansea City ever since.
+Routledge played for seven different clubs between 2005 and 2011 but stuck it out with Swansea City until his retirement in 2021.